angular/dgeni/README.md

 * `init(config, injectables) { ... }` - gives the processor and opportunity to initialize itself
 based on the configuration object and also add items to the dependency injection container.
-* `before(docs, ...) { ... }` - invoked by the dependency injector, this handler is called before
-the main document processing.
-It is often used for loading up documents from files and filtering.
-* `each(doc, docs ...) { ... }` - invoked by the dependency injector, this handler is called for
-each document in turn.
-This is where much of the main document processing will happen, such as parsing and extracting jsdoc/ngdoc tags.
-* `after(docs, ...) { ... }` - invoked by the dependency injector, this handler is called before
+* `process(docs, ...) { ... }` - invoked by the dependency injector.
+Each processor's process
-the main document processing.
+handler is called an order that fits with the declared `runBefore` and `runAfter` dependencies.

-While the `init` and `each` handlers must be synchronous, the `before` and `after` handlers can be also be asynchronous.
+The `before` and `after` handlers can be synchronous or asynchronous.
 If they are synchronous then they should return undefined or a new array of documents.
 If they are asynchronous then they must return a promise, which will resolve to undefined or a new collection of documents.

 ## Packages